How Much Should Be in Your Emergency Fund?

 If You Are Debt-FreeIf you are debt-free, it’s time to build your emergency fund with three to six months’ worth of your living expenses.
 The difference in amounts depends on your circumstances and your financial stability.
 For those with steady or dual incomes, you likely need three months of expenses because you have less risk than someone who is self-employed, works on commission, or has one income.
 The people in the latter category should save six months of expenses to be on the safe side.
 Dave Ramsey also suggests that those who are taking care of a loved one with costly medical expenses save six months of expenses, even if they have a steady income and can afford the expense.

-The Key to Financial Security
+The Key to Financial Confidence

 Talk to your financial advisor about debt-free living, emergency savings, and financial confidence.
 Your advisor acts as an ally who understands your personal and professional goals, designing a sensible financial plan to help you get there.
 The Dobyns McMillin Wealth team is dedicated to helping our clients lessen financial worry and feel financially independent.
 We are here to welcome you into the SageSpring Wealth Partners’ family.
 Are you ready?